charlotte-crisis/charlotte/README.md

 Gamemaker project is under the file `Charlotte-Crisis`

+# Controls
 Arrow keys left and right to move.
-Space to advance dialogue or interact with NPCs when not talking.
+Space to advance dialogue
-Space to interact with interactables such as furniture.
+Up Arrow to interact with NPCs or Interactables.

-Press arrow up when standing by a door to travel.
+Esc to pause the game.

+In menus: Arrow keys to select, Space to confirm

+## Debug Controls:
-For testing: Press enter to skip through dialogue Stops at the next option.
+Press enter to skip through dialogue
+Stops at the next option.

+S to Save
+L to Load

+P to skip to the end of a node.